Tomb of the Unknown Soldier (France): Burial

-On 10 November 1920, after the choice of the second-class soldier, Auguste Thin, was made, the coffin of the Unknown Soldier left Verdun immediately, under military escort.
+On 10 November 1920, after Private (Soldat de Deuxième Classe) Auguste Thin had made his choice, the coffin of the Unknown Soldier left Verdun immediately, under military escort.
 The body was transported by train to Paris at the Panthéon, where the President of the Republic, Alexandre Millerand, delivered an address.
 Safeguarded all night at Place Denfert-Rochereau, the coffin made a solemn entrance under the Arc de Triomphe on Armistice Day, 11 November 1920.
 It was placed on the gun carriage of a cannon 155, but was not buried until 28 January 1921, in the presence of civil and military authorities, including the marshals who distinguished themselves during the First World War (Ferdinand Foch, Joseph Joffre and Philippe Pétain).
 Also present were: Belgian Foreign Minister Henri Jaspar, British Prime Minister David Lloyd George, and a representative of Portugal.
-At 8:30 a.m., the troops presented their arms.
+At 8:30 am, the troops presented their arms.
 The Minister of War, Louis Barthou, bowed before the coffin and delivered a statement: Au nom de la France pieusement reconnaissante et unanime, je salue le Soldat inconnu qui est mort pour elle ("In the name of France piously grateful and unanimous, I salute the Unknown Soldier who died for her").

 The other seven bodies not chosen at the ceremony of 10 November 1920 now rest in the Faubourg-Pavé National Cemetery, near Verdun, in the Carré des sept inconnus ("Square of the Seven Unknowns").